You spent hours researching and writing your new blog post. You hit ‘Publish’, share it on social media, and then, crickets…

 Many tactics on this list won’t work for your content.
 Yet, many tactics on this list will work.

-You have to experiment to find the right platforms to promote your blog content.
+You have to experiment to find the right content promotion platform for your blog content.

 Research your target readers (where they hang? what they read? where they go to find new articles?), pick 5 to 10 tactics and start promoting your content.